Northrop XP-79: MX-324 and MX-334

 Northrop was given a contract to build three glider demonstrators to test the design.
 Given the Northrop designation NS-12, the three gliders were also given project numbers from the USAAF.
 Confusingly, two project numbers were used, one MX-324 when discussing secret aspects of the powered gliders, and another, MX-334, relating to the aircraft when being built and flown as pure gliders.

 The MX-334 was a flying wing glider with no tail surfaces, similar in layout and construction to the Northrop N-9M.
 Completed in late Spring 1943, MX-334 No.1 was tested in NACA Langley's wind tunnel, after which a large wire-braced fin was added for directional stability at high speeds.
-The first flight attempts was carried out by the no.2 aircraft towed behind a Cadillac car for low level take-off and landing tests, with no success.
+The first flight attempts were carried out by the no.2 aircraft towed behind a Cadillac car for low level take-off and landing tests, with no success.
 After modifications the first launch was carried out on 4 September 1943, towed behind a large truck.
 For more comprehensive testing, a Lockheed P-38 Lightning was used to tow the aircraft on 2 October 1943.

 In early 1944 the no.2 aircraft was modified to take the 2009 lbf Aerojet XCAL-200 rocket motor, and reverted to the secret MX-324 designation.
 Testing with the rocket motor commenced on 22 June 1944, with the first aerotow launch for a powered flight on 5 July 1944, making it the first US-built rocket-powered aircraft to fly.
 Flight testing was concluded by 1 August 1944 and the two remaining aircraft were disposed of.
 MX-334 no.3 was written off on its second flight, on 10 November 1943, after Harry Crosby lost control in the prop-wash of the P-38 tug.

 Testing

-Following delays due to burst tires and brake problems during taxiing trials at Muroc dry lake, the XP-79B made its first flight on 12 September 1945, however, 15 minutes into the flight control was lost for unknown reasons while performing a slow roll.
+Following delays due to burst tires and brake problems during taxiing trials at Muroc dry lake, the XP-79B made its first flight on 12 September 1945.
+15 minutes into the flight, control was lost for unknown reasons while performing a slow roll.
 The nose dropped, and the roll continued with the aircraft impacting the ground in a vertical spin.
 Test pilot Harry Crosby had attempted to bail out but was struck by the aircraft and died.
 Shortly thereafter, the project was canceled along with work on the second prototype.